nimbix/jarvice-helm/Configuration.md

 For example, for Amazon EFA, it is known that each MPI rank on a given node will require 2 endpoints of approximately 110MB of contiguous memory (or a total of approximately 220MB per rank).
 On a 72 vCPU machine where each vCPU is used as an MPI rank (via the cores parameter in the JARVICE machine definition), this equates to 15840MB.  `c5n.18xlarge` instance types configured as node groups in Terraform reserve 15842MB of the `hugepages-2Mi` resource, which is enough to meet this requirement.

 To support this in JARVICE, it is both necessary for Kubernetes kubelets to report either `hugepages-1Gi` or `hugepages-2Mi` resources of the appropriate size as allocatable, and for the corresponding machine definition to request either `hugepages2mi` or `hugepages1gi` as described in the [Devices](#devices) section of [Configuring Machine Types](#configuring-machine-types) below.
 Note that the availability of 2Mi versus 1Gi huge pages is system dependent.
 In most cases, 2Mi huge pages will suffice.

+For additional details on huge pages in the Linux kernel, see [https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt).

+### Increasing available space in `/dev/shm`

+By default, JARVICE will run jobs with the Kubernetes default of 64Mi `tmpfs` attached to `/dev/shm`.
+This is generally not sufficient for certain fabric providers and/or endpoints.
+It is recommended that machine definitions used for MPI jobs have the `devshm` pseudo-device defined, which will allow up to half of physical RAM in `/dev/shm` (the default for a host-mounted `tmpfs` filesystem).

 ## Configuring Machine Types
 Machine types in JARVICE are used to describe resources that a job requests along with metadata for workflow construction.
 Machine types are configured in the *Machines* view in the *Administration* section of the web portal.